Skip to the main content.

 This creates a different kind of visibility—not micromanagement of individual techs, but operational intelligence about where your team needs support, where training would help, and where your processes can improve.

-Example: AI analysis might reveal that tickets assigned to Tech A get resolved faster than average but have higher reopen rates, suggesting quick fixes that don't address root causes.
-Or that Tech B rarely uses knowledge base articles, indicating either strong expertise or lack of engagement with documented procedures.
-Or that certain issue types consistently require escalation, highlighting a knowledge gap the team should address through training.
+Example: RPS analysis might reveal that tickets assigned to Tech A get resolved faster than average but have lower quality scores, suggesting quick fixes that don't fully address issues.
+Or that Tech B rarely references knowledge base articles, indicating either strong expertise or lack of engagement with documented procedures.

 One of the biggest challenges in service delivery is consistency.
 Different techs solve the same problem in different ways.
 Solutions that worked well get forgotten if the tech who created them leaves.
 New hires take months to build up knowledge that senior techs have accumulated over years.